varletjs/axle/README.md

   url: '/user',
   // Whether to send the request immediately, defaults false
   immediate: true,
-  // The number of retries after a failed request, defaults 0
-  retry: 3,
   // Whether the value needs to be reset before requesting, defaults false
   resetValue: true,
   // Request params, defaults {}